Angel Blade: Angel Blade

 Angel Blade (エンジェルブレイド Enjieru Bureido) is the main character of the series.
 She is the alter ego of Moena Shinguji.
 Her mission is to save the day whenever someone is attacked by one of Phantom Lady's mutants.
 She primarily fights with a sword that is formed from her heart-shaped pendant.
 Sexual encounters are her Achilles' heel, as her hormones sometimes render her helpless.
-She sometimes rides the "Angel Motor," though she doesn't in the Punish! episodes.
+She sometimes rides the "Angel Motor", but not in the Punish! episodes.
 Her uniform and powers were developed by her parents specifically to battle Phantom Lady and her minions, though it is never explained why they would develop such a sexually charged outfit (one that leaves her breasts, buttocks and genitalia exposed) for their daughter.
 When her life or anyone else's life is in great danger, Angel Blade goes into a sort of super mode where she dons angelic wings of energy and her eyes glow white.
-Also in Angel Blade Punish! episode 2 she is forced to enter a weaker form due to her fight with Phantom Lady (Coincidentally this weaker form covers more of her body).
+Also in Angel Blade Punish! episode 2 she is forced to enter a weaker form due to her fight with Phantom Lady (coincidentally this weaker form covers more of her body).
 It is revealed in Angel Blade Punish!
-Episode 3, that Angel Blade's true power is Gravity, (another reference to Gravion), that only comes out when people are in great danger.
+Episode 3 that Angel Blade's true power is Gravity, that only comes out when people are in great danger.
 This is partly due to Elphie's "Revival" of Angel Blade.

 Angel Ender

 Angel Ender (エンジェルエンダー Enjieru Endaa) is Angel Blade's equally revealingly dressed partner who normally fights using only her fists.
 She is the alter ego of Shaiya.
 She first appears in Angel Blade episode 3, where she saves Angel Blade during her battle with Colonel Elaine and General Chloe; she also claims that she is the prototype for Angel Blade.
-It seems that she has her own version of the Angel Motor.
-She is seen several times in Angel Blade Punish!
+She has her own version of the Angel Motor.
+Angel is seen several times in Angel Blade Punish!

 Angel Beretta

 Angel Beretta (エンジェルバレット Enjieru Beretta) is the mysterious third Angel, who rides a motorcycle and fights using a pair of hi-tech pistols.
-She appears only at the end of Angel Blade Punish! episode 2 and for a few minutes in the 3rd episode.
-She saves Angel Blade from being impaled by Widow, but doesn't say much.
-She is the only one of the Angels who isn't sexually molested at some point by the villains.
+She appears only at the end of Angel Blade Punish! episode 2 and for a few minutes in the third episode.
+She saves Angel Blade from being impaled by Widow, but does not say much.
+She is the only one of the Angels who is not sexually molested at some point by the villains.
 It is unknown if she is another prototype, or a new Angel, but it is revealed in the opening credits that she is Elphie's Angel.